erickomondi760/erickomondi760/README.md

 # About me😊
 I am a developer driven by the urge to provide effective solutions to problems.
 During development, I aim to deliver secure, scalable and robust applications.
-I achieve this by taking into account the best architectural patterns, security practices and data storage mechanism.
+I achieve this by taking into account the best architectural patterns, security practices and data storage mechanisms.
 As a result my passion for front end and server side development, I have spent a considerable amount of time in perfecting my skills in Java, JavaScript, Spring Boot as well as ReactJs.

 # Most used languages & frameworks
 1 .Java